Alrahambra/tf2salt/development/README.md

 You may follow the main deployment instructions to apply states to this minion enabled machine.

+## Tips

+You may use parts of the Vagrantfile to e.g. create your own initialization scripts, for example to deploy this in a public cloud.

 ## Destroying

 After you're done with testing, you may issue: